 [24:44] How do I think about the hits to the answer to this question that I get and how do I make sense of this in a way that makes sense?

-[24:56] There’s immediacy I think is something that students are really used to.
+[24:56] There’s sort of like immediacy, I think is something that students are really used to.
 This idea that you want to find something out, you just go look at that right now.

 Derek: [25:06] Right and you have an answer right away.